ArcelorMittal confirms French furnace closures

 Despite ArcelorMittal chief executive Lakshmi Mittal's consent to selling the furnaces if the government can find a buyer, the issue lies with flagging demand, largely from the stagnant auto sector unlikely to revive any time soon.

-Industry insiders say the furnaces, shut off in July and October 2011 due to low demand, are not viable when demand is weak because of their small size and distance from the coast, which makes the transport of raw materials more expensive.
+Industry insiders say the furnaces - which were shut off in July and October of 2011 due to low demand - were not viable when demand is weak because of their small size and their distance from the coast, which makes the transport of raw materials more expensive.

 ON THE POLITICAL MAP